MicrosoftDocs/learn/learn-pr/student-evangelism/analyze-climate-data-with-azure-notebooks/includes/7-share-a-notebook.md

     _Sharing by link_

-Another way to share a notebook is to download it as a .ipynb file and send the .ipynb file to whomever you wish to share it with.
-You can download a notebook by clicking the **Download Project** button.
-Downloading .ipynb files is also useful for making local copies of your notebooks.
-You can even run them in other Jupyter environments if you would like because there is nothing proprietary about Azure Notebooks.
+Another way to share a notebook is to download it as a **.ipynb** file and send the **.ipynb** file to whomever you wish to share it with.
+You can download a notebook and make a local copy by clicking the **Download Project** button.
+You can even run them in other Jupyter environments if you would like because there's nothing proprietary about Azure Notebooks.